prometheus/docs/content/docs/specs/native_histograms.md

 As with classic histograms, an estimation of the maximum and minimum observation in a histogram can be performed using 1 and 0, respectively, as the first parameter of `histogram_quantile`.
-This estimation is much more useful with native histograms, though, not only because of the usually higher resolution of native histograms, but even more so because native histograms have no upper or lower limit.
+However, native histograms with standard schemas enable much more useful results, not only because of the usually higher resolution of native histograms, but even more so because native histograms with standard schemas sustain the same resolution across the whole range of float64 numbers.
 With a classic histogram, the odds are that the maximum observation is in the +Inf bucket, so that the estimation simply returns the upper limit of the last bucket before the +Inf bucket.
 Similarly, the minimum observation will often be in the lowest bucket.

-Native histograms with standard schemas sustain the same resolution across the whole range of float64 numbers.
+`histogram_quantile` treats observations of value `NaN` (which SHOULD NOT happen, see [above](#special-cases-of-observed-values)) effectively as observations of `+Inf`.
+This follows the rationale that `NaN` is never less than any value that `histogram_quantile` returns and is consistent with how classic histograms usually treat `NaN` observations (which end up in the `+Inf` bucket in most implementations).
+(TODO: The correct implementation of this behavior still needs to be verified by tests.)

 The following functions have been introduced specifically for native
 histograms: